andvsilva/webscraping/README.md

 ## Whale Alert API

-In this API I will focus in analysis data from different blockchain's (BTC, ETH and etc) to look for insights in the crypto market.
+In this API I will focus in data analysisfrom different blockchain's (BTC, ETH and etc) to look for insights in the crypto market.

 ### TODO's